thorbert-anson-shi/sea-salon/README.md

 The project is built using Next.js and has been deployed on Vercel with Vercel's PostgreSQL as a database.

+I was not able to complete the authentication and authorization part of the challenge properly.

 Check out the deployed project on the link down below:
 https://sea-salon-psi.vercel.app/